 Deep vein thrombosis, also known as DVT, is a blood clot (thrombus) in one of your deep veins.
-Deep vein thrombosis occurs most commonly in your thigh or calf, but can occur in other locations.
+Deep vein thrombosis occurs most commonly in your thigh or calf, but it can occur in other locations of the body.

 If your veins become damaged from an injury, surgery or even an immune response, they are more likely to form blood clots.
 Blood flow can slow down when you are inactive for long periods of time, such as when you are traveling long distances or when you are bed-ridden due to illness.
 Your blood can also become thicker due to some genetic medical conditions and also as a result of birth control therapy.

 Risk factors that contribute to deep vein thrombosis are:

 Having more than one risk factor at a time increases your risk of developing deep vein thrombosis, but there are things you can do to reduce your risk: